 Part 1, Question 1

-In Part 1 of Schedule C, you will notice that the document requires that you select a box if you are claiming exemptions pursuant to 11 U.S.C. section 522(b)(2) or 11 U.S.C. section 522(b)(3).
-If you choose state law exemptions, select 522(b)(3); section 522(b)(2) indicates that you have chosen federal law exemptions.
-Some states do not allow you to choose federal law exemptions.
-Consult with a bankruptcy lawyer to determine if this is the case in your state of residence.
+In Part 1 of Schedule C, you will notice that the document requires that you select a box indicating whether you are claiming exemptions under 11 U.S.C. section 522(b)(2) or 11 U.S.C. section 522(b)(3).
+If you choose state exemptions, select 522(b)(3); section 522(b)(2) indicates that you have selected federal exemptions.

 Part 1, Question 2

-For example, section 703.140(b)(3), in California, allows a value of $550 per item.
-Thus, in that example, you would put $550 in the blank for the value.
+Thus, in that example, you would put $725 in the blank for the value.
 As an alternative, you can choose to say that you are claiming 100% of the fair market value, up to any limits listed in the applicable exemptions statute you are using.

 Part 1, Question 3

-Question 3 asks about whether you are claiming an exemption in your homestead of more than a certain amount (which adjusts every three years), and whether you acquired the property more than 1,215 days before you filed the bankruptcy case.
+Question 3 asks whether you are claiming a homestead exemption of more than a specific amount (which adjusts every three years) and whether you acquired the property more than 1,215 days before filing the bankruptcy case.

-If no one objects to your claims of exemptions within the above-referenced 30 day periods, your exemptions will be allowed by "operation of law."
-This means that your exemptions are automatically allowed and you can keep all of the exempted property and the trustee cannot sell it.
-Allowance of your exemptions in bankruptcy is crucial to retaining assets.
+If no one objects to your exemptions within the above-referenced periods, your exemptions will be allowed by "operation of law" and will be exempted automatically.